[Date changed-posted 2/12/18 (replaces 6/20/16 edition)]

 4. A departmental exam, or common exam, covers several sections of the same course taught by different instructors for the purpose of establishing uniformity in test administration and scale of achievement.
 Departmental, or common exams, are scheduled through the Office of the Registrar using the following guidelines:

 a.
-Multiple section courses (courses with two or more sections in a semester) may schedule a common final exam with approval from the department or area head, dean, and the Senior Vice Provost.
+Multiple section courses (courses with two or more sections in a semester) may schedule a common final exam with approval from the department or area head, dean, and the Vice Provost for Academic Innovation and Student Success.
 Approval should be sought prior to the start of the semester in which the common exam is to be scheduled to avoid potential conflicts in students' individual exam schedules and to optimize assignment of classroom space.

 b.
 Multiple sections of a single course taught by the same instructor are not eligible to give common examinations unless they are among sections of the same course taught by more than one instructor.